 Approximately 95% of the groundwater in the IRWMP Region is bicarbonate type containing calcium, magnesium, or sodium as the predominant cation.
-The average Total Dissolved Solids (TDS) concentration is 250 parts per million (ppm).
-Concentrations can exceed 2,000ppm as aquifer depth increases.
+The average Total Dissolved Solids (TDS) concentration is 520 parts per million (ppm).
+Concentrations can exceed 2,000ppm as aquifer depth increases, depending on geological conditions in the area.
 Aside from pesticide and nitrate concerns in some areas, the groundwater is well suited for drinking.